hbeni/fgcom-mumble/docs/TEST_COVERAGE_DOCUMENTATION.md

 ## Conclusion

 The FGCom-mumble project achieves comprehensive test coverage across all modules and test types.
-With 95% overall coverage, extensive property-based testing, fuzzing, mutation testing, and specialized weather and frequency interference testing, the project maintains high quality and reliability standards.
+With 95% overall coverage, extensive property-based testing, mutation testing, and specialized weather and frequency interference testing, the project maintains high quality and reliability standards.

 The test suite provides:
 - **Comprehensive Coverage**: 95% line coverage across all modules